Space U Odyssey

 Personal Possessions

 Camp is an outdoor experience.
-A Scout is cheated out of a full outdoor experience by electronic devices.
+A camper is cheated out of a full outdoor experience by electronic devices.
 Personal items such as electronic games, iPads should not be brought to camp.
 In all cases, personal valuables (such as watches, wallets, and money) should not be left in the open at camp.
 It is virtually impossible to provide security for these items.
 It is recommended that each unit bring a lockable storage container to secure valuables while an adult is not in the campsite.
-All items are to be permanently marked with the Scout's name and troop number.
-Scouts should not leave any electronic device unattended while charging anywhere at camp.
+All items are to be permanently marked with the camper's name.
+Campers should not leave any electronic device unattended while charging anywhere at camp.

 Mail

-For parents who may plan to send mail to their Scouts, it would be beneficial to mail letters and packages (US Mail, FedEx, UPS) by Friday of the week preceding camp attendance.
-There is no public phone available for Scouts to use, but if a parent needs to contact a Scout, they may call the camp office and a message will be given to the Scout at the next meal during the day.
+For parents planning to send mail to their campers, it would be beneficial to mail letters and packages (US Mail, FedEx, UPS) by Friday of the week before camp attendance.
+There is no public phone available for campers to use, but if a parent needs to contact a camper, they may call the camp office and a message will be given to the camper at the next meal during the day.

 Special Accommodations

 If a participant has special medical needs, such as the need for refrigeration to store medicine, please ensure that this information is included in the online registration.
 CPAP machines must be battery-powered, as power outlets near campsites are scarce.
-However, camp staff will attempt to meet reasonable requests to accommodate timely requests submitted through the registration process.
+However, camp staff will attempt to meet reasonable requests for timely submissions made through the registration process.
 Participants may need to bring specialty items to help fulfill some requests.

 Meals